open-xchange/appsuite-frontend/documentation/how-to/date-and-time.md

 ```

 - Formats an interval with this object as the start and another LocalDate object as the end.
-end LocalDate - The end of the interval. format String or Number - Either a format string with the syntax of CLDR date format patterns, or one of the format flag constants.
+- end LocalDate: The end of the interval. format String or Number - Either a format string with the syntax of CLDR date format patterns, or one of the format flag constants.
 In the second case, the actual format string is localized for the current user's locale according to locale.intervals and locale.formats.
 The default value is DATE_TIME.

-- Returns String - The interval formatted accorging to the specified format.
+- Returns String : The interval formatted accorging to the specified format.
 - Finally, the JavaScript standard conversion functions allow easy debugging and arithmetic on timestamps.

 ```javascript